JeremiahKaren/35percent.github.io/tribeca-square.md

 Having obtained planning permission for the site in December 2006, in March 2007 __Eadon Estates Ltd__ [sold the site](http://crappistmartin.github.io/images/LR_Eadon2007.pdf) to [__Eadon Ltd__](https://services.gov.im/ded/services/companiesregistry/viewcompany.iom?Id=149600) (another Oakmayne/Delancey offshore SPV) for £18m.

 In early December 2007 a revised planning application was [approved](http://www.london-se1.co.uk/news/view/3077), which revised downwards the amount of affordable housing to be delivered.
-It was justified on the basis would provide a number of affordable retail units and a market square for traders displaced from the shopping centre.
+It was justified on the basis that the developer would provide a number of affordable retail units and a market square for traders displaced from the shopping centre.
 It would also provide a basement area, which would be used as vehicular service access for the new shopping centre in order to reduce congestion.

 ![](/img/tribeca2007or.jpg)
 *Extract from planning committee report (2007 permission)*